 Create an Email Marketing Strategy

-Each of your customers receives 121 emails every day.
-That means, if you don’t take the time to develop a strategy, your emails will get lost in crowded inboxes, or worse, be sent to the spam folder.
+Each of your customers receives over 100 emails every day.
+That means if you don’t take the time to develop a strategy, your emails will get lost in crowded inboxes or, worse, be sent to the spam folder.

 You can learn how to build an effective email strategy and send emails that people actually want to read.
 It just takes a plan (one that can be broken down into a few key steps).